AledPeart/cardiff_skateboard_club/README.md

 ### Site Header and Footer
 * CSC logo in the top left that links to the home page
-* Navigation menu is positioned centrally and includes a series of dropdown menus that allow users to filter products by type or brand, as well as to order the products by price and category.
+* Navigation menu is positioned centrally, across all pages, and includes a series of dropdown menus that allow users to filter products by type or brand.
 * On the far right of the navbar are search, user and bag icons.
 * Search Icon reveals a hidden search bar to reduce screen clutter, particularly on mobile.
 * Search bar allows users to search the products by name and description.
 * If users are logged in the user icon reveals a dropdown menu which links to the users dashboard and an option to log out of the site.
-* If the user is a Site Admin they will lsao be shown a link to the 'product admin' page.
+* If the user is a Site Admin they will also be shown a link to the 'product admin' page.
 * If the user is not logged in the dropdown will show the option to login to the site or to register an account.
 * Bag icon links to the users shopping bag and is pink if there are items in the bag.
 The number of items is also shown to the user.
 * Footer displays the social media icons (for demonstration, not currently active)

 ### Home Page
 * Users are shown a hero image of a skateboarder and the CSC logo and a short introductory paragraph to immediately make the purpose of the site clear.
 * Users are shown a link to learm more about CSC, and a 'Shop Now' button that takes them to the 'Products' page so that they can start browsing the store right away.
 * Below this a series of 3 colourful images link to diffrent products in the store.
 * There is a nother short paragraph about CSC and an image to encourage supporting local independant shops.

 ### Products Page
 * Products are laid out in a convenient grid style which stacks nicely on mobile devices.
-* Users are able to use the menus in the navbar to filter products by categories or brands.
-* Users can then sort the items in order by price, name, brand or category by clicking the relevant buttons.
-* An information box displays the amount of products the user is viewing and also informs them of the results if they have searched for a product.
+* Information text displays the amount of products the user is viewing and also informs them of the results if they have searched for a product.
+* Users are able to activate a convenient Bootstrap 'off canvas' menu to show a series buttons to filter the products by category.
+* Users can then sort the items in order, either by price or name by clicking the relevant buttons.
-* Each product has an image aand some key information underneath, including the average rating of the product.
+* Each product has an image and some key information underneath, including the average rating of the product.
-* Users are able to add a product to their wishlist by clicking on the heart icon.
 * Users are invited to click the 'See More' button which links to the 'product details' page.

 ### Product Details Page